 Your process maps answer the key questions: what to say, who should write the Policies and Procedures Manual Template or what needs to be included?
 Using the process map to the right, we can see we will need a person (process owner) from each of the five core processes depicted in the process map.
 Our Policies and Procedures Manual Template will have at least one procedure from each of the five areas pictured plus, additional procedures for the support processes (Management, Accounting, IT, HR, Quality).

-What do you need to include?
-You will need to describe the sequence and interactions of each process arrow.
+What do you need to include in your business process map?
+You will need to describe the sequence and interactions of each process map arrow.
 Notice product design gets requirements from the customer, product decisions from strategy, feedback from quotes & orders and order fulfillment, and also receives support from the support processes.
 Product design also provides prototype products to customers for testing and product manufacturing designs to manufacturing for manufacturing engineering, tooling, and setup.

 Standard Operating Procedure Template